The JWST EXCELS survey: The ages and abundances of $3<z<5$ massive quiescent galaxies show that downsizing was already in place by $z\simeq4$: Results

 Similar to earlier works at lower redshift \citep[e.g.,][]{Gallazzi2014,Carnall2019b,Hamadouche2023}, we follow the methods detailed in \cite{Hogg2010} to fit a linear relationship with intrinsic scatter in the vertical direction.
 For the mean relationship, we find

-with an intrinsic scatter of $0.27^{+0.12}_{-0.07}$ Gyr.
+with an intrinsic scatter of $0.40^{+0.21}_{-0.11}$ Gyr.
 The mean relationship is shown in Fig. \ref{fig:simple_results} as a cyan line, while its $1\sigma$ confidence region is marked with the shaded region.
 The pair of dotted cyan lines indicate the mean relationship $\pm$ intrinsic scatter.
+Both jackknife and bootstrap resampling tests yield consistent results to that reported above, confirming that despite the small sample size, the observed relation is not driven by one or two outlying galaxies.

-Notably, we find that the three most massive galaxies in our sample formed extremely early.
-Our measured SFH suggests that the most massive galaxy in our sample, PRIMER-EXCELS-55410 (otherwise known as ZF-UDS-7329), had formed half of its total stellar mass by $t_\mathrm{form}=0.27^{+0.17}_{-0.14}\,$Gyr ($z_\mathrm{form}=14.7^{+9.0}_{-4.4}$).
+Notably, the three most massive galaxies in our sample formed extremely early.
+Our measured SFH suggests that the most massive galaxy in our sample, PRIMER-EXCELS-55410 (otherwise known as ZF-UDS-7329), had formed half of its total stellar mass by $t_\mathrm{form}=0.28^{+0.17}_{-0.14}\,$Gyr ($z_\mathrm{form}=14.5^{+9.0}_{-4.2}$).
 This is consistent with the red continuum shape, strong 4000{\AA} break and weak Balmer absorption lines that can be seen for this object in Fig. \ref{fig:all_spec}.
-This result is in good agreement with the results of previous studies that have focused on this object \citep{Glazebrook2023,Carnall2024}.
+This result is in good agreement with the results of previous studies that have focused on this object \citep{Glazebrook2023,Carnall2024,Turner2025,Nanayakkara2025}.
 It is also worth noting that the formation redshifts we infer for PRIMER-EXCELS-109760 and 117560 at $z=4.62$ are consistent with the results of \cite{Carnall2024}.